gitlabhq/gitlabhq/docker/README.md

 ![GitLab Logo](https://gitlab.com/uploads/appearance/logo/1/brand_logo-c37eb221b456bb4b472cc1084480991f.png)

-How to use this image.
+How to use this image
 ======================

 I recommend creating a data volume container first, this will simplify migrations and backups: